alexwlchan/alexwlchan.net/src/_articles/2019/2019-05-13-creating-a-locking-service-in-a-scala-type-class.md

 We wanted to try writing a new locking service that wasn't tied to DynamoDB.
 We'd separate out the locking logic and the database backend, and write something that was easy to extend or modify.

-This is the API in the original service which were were trying to replicate:
+This is the API in the original service which were trying to replicate:

 ```scala {"names":{"1":"lockingService"}}
 lockingService.withLocks(Set("1", "2", "3")) {